NshanPotikyan/Dasa1Doom/README.md

-# Homework Grader
+# Dasa1Doom

-This repository contains scripts which I use to semi-automate the homework grading process of the programming course that I teach.
+This repository contains scripts which I use to semi-automate the grading process of the programming courses that I teach.

+## Homework Grader

-## Quick Start
+### Quick Start

 1. First make sure you have the jupyter notebook files stored in a single directory and each file contains the student names in the following format: ``"something_NameSurname.ipynb"``.